389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 what the control relates too.

 Kitchen stoves are generally a good example of bad mapping - you have multiple knobs arranged left to right, but the burners are in a grid.
+There is no clear mapping between the row of controls and the grid of burners.
 Once again, the knobs are "documented" to account for their bad design.

 ### Feedback